-Our net cash used in investing activities for all periods is primarily for the purchase of various plant and equipment and for the various continuous improvement program we are undertaking.
+Our net cash used in investing activities for all periods is primarily for the purchase of various equipment and for the various continuous improvement programs we are undertaking.
+Additionally, during September 2019, the Company acquired certain assets from Siemens pursuant to the Siemens Acquisition.

-Our net cash used in financing activities principally represents repayment of the term loan facility.
+Our net cash used in financing activities in 2018 principally represents repayment of the term loan facility.